Construction Accounting in Massachusetts

 Payroll and Labor Cost Allocation

 Labor is one of the largest costs for construction companies in Massachusetts.
-We integrate payroll systems with job costing to ensure accurate labor allocation to each project.
+We integrate payroll systems with job costing to ensure accurate labor allocation to each project, including union benefit fund contributions and prevailing wage tracking.

 • Payroll system integration